haskell-org/summer-of-haskell/content/ideas/haskell-ide-engine.md

 ## Possible goals for a HIE project:

 - Rewriting the completion system
-  - Take advantage of the new async system, making it much faster
   - Complete for module names, ghc pragmas, .cabal files, syntax(if/case/let/where etc.)
   - Smart templates for case splitting,
   - Make completions include local definitions(possibly making it scope aware)